bojko108/opera-extensions/README.md

 ![alt text](./pontech-extension-cadastre/img/05.png)

+# PMP Extension

+Use this extension in [https://pmp.cez.local:7272](https://pmp.cez.local:7272) to enter you credentials automatically

 # SUSI Extension

 This extension will make the lists in SUSI more readable by coloring odd/even rows differently.